 Those people eligible for Universal Credit or Housing Benefit would still get help with their rents.

 Some residents will not be affected and they will remain in their current homes.
 If you are affected, you will be offered suitable alternative options, which may include a move to a new home in the community, or if you want, you could move to other areas, close by or further afield.

-If you are a tenant or home owner who lives in a home which may be affected, we will come and see you and discuss the range of options which could be available to each household, including support and compensation.
+If you are a tenant or homeowner who lives in a home which may be affected, we will come and see you and discuss the range of options which could be available to each household, including support and compensation.

 We have also appointed an independent community advisor called TPAS, who can help residents understand any proposals, their rights and provide support to them.
-Details on how to contact TPAS for free can be found on our contact us page.
+Details on how to contact TPAS for free can be found on our Contact Us page.

 Some areas may not be affected by the plan for many years and only after further detailed consultation.

-We are working on new plans which should meet City Council planning requirements and still be affordable with some help from our partners; and we will share these with you as soon as available.
+We are working on new plans which should meet City Council planning requirements and still be affordable with some help from our partners; and we will share these with you as soon as they are available.

-Yes – the plan will help to influence and connect up a whole range of improvements and initiatives; including housing, health & social care, education, community development, shops, transport etc. Agencies responsible for planning future provision of these services are all involved in the partnership and are helping to develop the plan alongside residents and community groups.
+Yes – the plan will help to influence and connect up a whole range of improvements and initiatives; including housing, health and social care, education, community development, shops, transport etc. Agencies responsible for planning future provision of these services are all involved in the partnership and are helping to develop the plan alongside residents and community groups.

 As part of the regeneration we would be trying to make better use of the existing space and build additional homes to meet local housing needs.
 The number of additional homes will depend greatly on the number of homes demolished and people’s views towards using some of the current green space for building new homes.
 It could however be possible to build around 350 additional homes in Podsmead and around 450 additional homes in Matson.